1652 – 2020

 Bob Johnson (1942 - ) is a psychiatrist who has spent much of his professional life working with disturbed and dangerous prisoners, and researching the impact of different approaches.
 He believes that they can all be reached, and that none of them is untreatable.
 He challenges much current practice on account of this.

 1943 – 2020

-The Friends Committee on National Legislation, founded in 1943, is a Quaker lobby organisation in the USA.
-It seeks to bring spiritual values and Friends' testimonies to bear on public policy decisions at the Federal level.
-Its management committee brings together representatives from all three Quaker traditions in the US.
+FCNL was founded in 1943, and is a Quaker lobby organisation in the USA.
+It seeks to bring Quaker values and testimonies to bear on public policy decisions at the Federal level.
+Priorities are decided by wide consultation among US Quakers.

 1943 – 1945